vikkyak/Clustering_of_microarray_data/README.md

   publisher={IEEE}
 }

-The present approach is compared by impelemting these papers
+The present approach is compared by implementing these papers
 1. @article{jing2007entropy,
   title={An entropy weighting k-means algorithm for subspace clustering of high-dimensional sparse data}, author={Jing, Liping and Ng, Michael K and Huang, Joshua Zhexue},